UseTheApi/algorithms/python/dynamic_programming/edit_distance/Readme.md

 This problem can be solved ```recursively``` (which gives us many calculations repetitions) and ```dynamically```

-This implementation contains 2 functions for recursive and dynamic implementations and a Test case with basic tests. tests can be run with ```make``` or manually.
+This implementation contains 2 functions for recursive and dynamic implementations and a Test case with basic tests. tests can be run with ```make``` or manually

 #### Targets:
   * ```make test```